South Sequoia League

 The South Sequoia League is a high school athletic league that is part of the CIF Central Section.
 It is the athletic conference for public high schools in west and north Kern County.
+For the 2023 football season, McFarland High School intends to leave the league and will play as an independent.
+The 1987 McFarland Cross Country Team was the subject of the Disney film McFarland, USA.

+There is a seasonal selection of All League players in the scope of sports administered by the league.